hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 ## User-Defined Types

-In principle, in C++, user-defined types enjoy the same capabilities as language built-in fundamental types.
-Java differs: built-in numeric types are always passed by value and allocated on the stack; user-defined types are always passed by reference and allocated on the heap.
+In principle user-defined types in C++ have the same capabilities as built-in fundamental types.
+Java differs: built-in numeric types are always value + stack; user-defined types are reference + heap.

 ### `class` vs `struct`